Chart Color Schemes

 Olinda is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with Olinda expected to grow by 35 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 1.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+Future population trends suggest lower quartile growth for national statistical areas, with the Olinda (Vic.)
+(SA2) expected to grow by 35 persons to reach a total of around 1,795 by 2041.
+This reflects an increase of approximately 1.3% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population